wds4/tribal-tapestry/essays/bookJustification/hypotheses/noOrphanNodes.md

 No Orphan Nodes
 =====

-There are no orphan nodes:very node is the instance of at least once concept.
+There are no orphan nodes: every node is the instance of at least once concept.
 -----